-Every OWL 2 DL ontology can be normalised as a set of axioms of the form given on the left-hand-side of Table 1 (Motik, Shearer, & Horrocks, 2009).4 Thus, w.l.o.g., we define an OWL 2 DL ontology as a finite set of axioms of the form (O1)-(O13) in Table 1.
-Every OWL 2 DL ontology must satisfy certain additional requirements in order to ensure decidability of reasoning (Horrocks et al., 2006).
-These restrictions, however, are immaterial to our technical results.
+Every OWL 2 DL ontology can be normalised as a set of axioms of the form given on the left-hand-side of Table 1 (e.g., see (Motik, Shearer, & Horrocks, 2009)).4 Thus, w.l.o.g. we define an OWL 2 DL ontology as a finite set of axioms of the form (O1)-(O13) in Table 1.
+Every OWL 2 DL ontology must satisfy certain additional requirements in order to ensure decidability of reasoning; these restrictions, however, are immaterial to our technical results and we refer the interested readers to (Horrocks et al., 2006) for details.